 - You can use any kind of medium like color pencils, crayons, markers, water colors or even posters for the coloring.

-I hope you enjoy this Ramadan Activities Printable Coloring Bundle as a little gift from me.
+I hope you enjoy this Ramadan Activity Book.
 Do tag me on your social media if you use it.
 I would love to see those pictures. <3 Ramadan Kareem!